Updated on Tuesday, April 14, 2026 at 2:26 PM

 • U.S. Small Business Administration 504 lenders (for real estate and major equipment purchases): Northwest Business Development Association, Evergreen Business Capital, Ameritrust CDC.

-Investment Capital: Many businesses grow using funds from investors.
+Many businesses grow using funds from investors.
 The word “investor” implies that the individual or group has partial ownership of the business.
 The act of securing investors and private lenders, whether family members, friends, or strangers, is highly regulated and requires an understanding of securities laws.

 Below are some groups in Washington that connect investors with entrepreneurs.
 There is a comprehensive list of resources on the Startup website.